Geometric Optimization and IPA-Induced Dispersion Tuning in Solid-Core Photonic Crystal Fibers: Evaluation of Optical Properties

 Table~\ref{table:parameter_values} details the dispersion coefficients \(\beta_2\), \(\beta_3\), and \(\beta_4\), along with nonlinear parameters and mode area at the respective ZDWs for \(d_c = 2.4\,\mu\text{m}\) and \(1.4\,\mu\text{m}\).
 As \(d_c\) decreases, \(|\beta_2|\) increases markedly, indicating stronger anomalous dispersion.
 The effective mode area shrinks from \(2.75\,\mu\text{m}^2\) to \(1.6\,\mu\text{m}^2\), and \(\gamma\) rises from \(72\) to \(124\,\text{W}^{-1}\text{km}^{-1}\).
 These trends highlight the amplified nonlinear effects achievable with tighter modal confinement.

 To assess contamination sensitivity, we modeled IPA infiltration by adjusting the refractive index of the air holes.
-As shown in Figure~\ref{fig:dispsen}, IPA significantly alters the dispersion profile and shifts \(\lambda_0\).
+As shown in Fig.~\ref{fig:disp_hexipa} and Fig.~\ref{fig:disp_circipa}, IPA significantly alters the dispersion profile and shifts \(\lambda_0\).
 These shifts must be accounted for in sensor design, as IPA-induced refractive index changes can degrade or enhance optical responses depending on the target operating wavelength.

+In line with the properties highlighted in the abstract, we extended our graphical analysis to include the effective mode area ($A_{\text{eff}}$), nonlinear coefficient ($\gamma$), and confinement loss ($L_c$).
+Fig.~\ref{fig:Aeff_gamma} illustrates the strong inverse relationship between $A_{\text{eff}}$ and $\gamma$, where decreasing $d_c$ enhances nonlinear performance by reducing modal area.
+However, this improvement comes at the expense of higher confinement loss, as depicted in Fig.~\ref{fig:conf_loss}, which shows an exponential rise in $L_c$ with decreasing $d_c$.
+These results directly address the reviewer’s concern and confirm the interplay of geometry, nonlinearity, and attenuation.
+The combined trends emphasize the critical balance required in PCF design: optimizing $d_c$ for nonlinear efficiency while maintaining acceptable loss for practical applications such as supercontinuum generation and sensing.

 Overall, our analysis confirms that the optical properties of PCFs are highly sensitive to geometric modifications.
 Core diameter \(d_c\) governs dispersion, attenuation, confinement loss, group index, and nonlinearity in a tightly coupled manner.
 Validation against experimental data confirms the accuracy of our simulations.
 The modeling of IPA infiltration demonstrates the importance of environmental robustness in real-world PCF deployment.
 These insights are critical for engineering PCFs that meet the stringent demands of contemporary photonic applications in nonlinear optics, telecommunication, and sensing.